 Cash to Credit Sales = Cash Sales ÷ Credit Sales

 This ratio measures the efficiency of extending credit.
 Cash need not be sales paid for immediately.
 It could include any reasonable collected amounts, such as immediately after delivery or within a short period.

 Small businesses tend to be negotiated into unfair contract terms, particularly where they deal with larger firms.
 More often than not they will accept because of a need to gain clients and get revenue in.
 This is an unwise strategy though.

 It can lead to all sorts of performance challenges and is the greatest source of cash-flow problems.
 While receivables constitute liquid assets for larger businesses, it’s often not the case with small businesses.

 Clients take their time to settle accounts and impose all sorts of terms, making receivables very unreliable.
 No small business financial analysis would be complete without ensuring a healthy stream of payments from debtors.

 The financial health of your business depends on making sure accounts are paid on time and in full.
 Clients who don’t understand this are not worth keeping because great businesses are built on mutual relationships.

 Also, keep a good ratio of cash to credit sales.
-Maintaining good cash-flows and profitability means balancing cash and credit sales.
-Failure to this, your business may become riddled with bad debts, and that’s a definite cause of business failure.
+Maintaining good cash flows and profitability means balancing cash and credit sales.
+Failure to do this, your business may become riddled with bad debts, and that’s a definite cause of business failure.
 And every business is capable of bad debts, no matter how big.